If you fly aircraft with roomy cockpits:

 NOTE: You do not require a data SIM to be installed for the GPS to function (although a data SIM is useful for updating weather forecasts etc when away from WiFi Access).

 AvPlan itself will need ~3 GB of space if you're only downloading one single area (without Synthetic Vision).
-If you do not intend to download more than one area, nor store any music and/or video on it and just use your iPad as an EFB, then a 16GB device can be enough.
+If you do not intend to download more than one area, nor store any music and/or video on it and just use your iPad as an EFB, then a 16GB device can be enough if you're very careful.
 To give you enough space so you don't have to worry too much, a 32GB minimum is preferred.

 Choosing between iPad, iPad Mini or iPad 12" Pro is a personal decision.
 Most of the time, the choice of screen size comes down to ergonomics of the cockpit(s) you expect to fly in.
 Ensure that the physical size of your iPad works well in the space – the last thing you’d want is your tablet getting in the way of an important procedure/switch/dial/lever/control column.